ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_li17natcc.rst

-Following `Li et al. (2017)`_ the change between present-day and future Indian Summer Monsoon (ISM) precipitation is constrained using the precipitation over the tropical western Pacific compared to a fixed, observed amound of 6 mm d-1 from Global Precipitation Climatology Project (GPCP) `(Adler et al., 2003)`_ for 1980-2009.
+Following `Li et al. (2017)`_ the change between present-day and future Indian Summer Monsoon (ISM) precipitation is constrained using the precipitation over the tropical western Pacific compared to a fixed, observed amount of 6 mm d-1 from Global Precipitation Climatology Project (GPCP) `(Adler et al., 2003)`_ for 1980-2009.
 For CMIP6, historical data for 1980-2009 should be used.
 For CMIP5 historical data from 1980-2005 should be used, due to the length of the data sets.
 At the moment it is not possiible to use a combined [historical, rcp] data set, because the diagnostic requires that a historical data set is given.